ArendJan/mirte-documentation/doc/programming.rst

 From terminal
 -------------

-Of course it is also possible to progrma the robot from withun the Python interpreter, or your own Pytohn script.
+Of course it is also possible to program the robot from within the Python interpreter, or your own Python script.

 .. code-block:: python